 - Reduce air leaks and identify why your house is cold in the winter and hot in the summer

 - Understand your home’s envelope and determine if additional “controlled” air flow is required

 - Determine if energy upgrades were installed as per recommendations

 Q: Where can I learn more about Save on Energy?

 A: For more information on additional energy efficiency rebates as well as helpful tips on saving energy at home or at work visit saveonenergy.ca

 Q: How long does it take to receive my incentive cheque?

-A: Upon receiving your final home energy audit information, Enbridge will facilitate payment within 8-12 weeks.
+A: Upon receiving your final home energy assessment information, Enbridge will facilitate payment within 6-8 weeks.
 For natural gas customers, the Home Energy Conservation rebate is initially posted on your bill as a credit and the rebate cheque is then issued the following business day after your billing cycle/date.
 If you have noticed the credit on your bill, your payment will be in the form of a cheque within 1-2 business days.